University of the Fraser Valley, BC

 - Greater use of all available alternate energy sources—sun, wind, water, earth energy

 - Use low-technology applications—passive solar, earth tubes.
-Technology has to remain simple
+Technology has to remain simple, and accessible at the community level

 - Use more natural systems: natural ventilation / day lighting / passive heating rather than high energy intense mechanical systems